 Because it’s important to so many people, we’ve included Wages to Turnover as one of the standard financial KPIs in Calxa.
-In the Account Group editor, you can modify the definition of the Wages group.
-It starts from the accounts you’ve nominated in the Wages and the Superannuation sections of the Financial Settings.
+In the KPI Account Group editor, you can modify the definition of the Wages group.
+It starts from the accounts you’ve nominated in the Wages and the Superannuation sections of the Cashflow Settings.
 But you can add other accounts too.

-Some people like to include accruals for Annual Leave, Long Service Leads and so on.
+Some people like to include accruals for Annual Leave, Long Service Leave and so on.
 Define the Wages costs the way that makes sense to you.
 The important thing is to be consistent, so you are reporting the same thing from one month to the next.